cyclinder/spiderpool/docs/usage/install/ai/get-started-sriov.md

 3. Create CNI Configuration and Corresponding IP Pool Resources

     a.
 For Infiniband Networks, configure [the IB-SRIOV CNI](https://github.com/k8snetworkplumbingwg/ib-sriov-cni)  for all GPU-affinitized SR-IOV network cards and create the corresponding IP address pool.

+    To simplify the complexity of configuring multiple network cards for AI applications, Spiderpool supports categorizing a group of network card configurations through labels.
+Users only need to add the annotation `netresources.spidernet.io/multus-config-label: ib-sriov-rdma-gpu` to the Pod, and Spiderpool will automatically inject the corresponding network cards and network resources into the Pod through a webhook.

     The following example configures the network card and IP address pool for GPU1

     ```
     $ cat <<EOF | kubectl apply -f -